cherifsouare/Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a data professional living in Sheffield, UK - originally from Guinea in West Africa.I have a background in developing and implementing data-driven decisions frameworks in a variety of industies including telecommunications, non-profit, supply chgain & logistics across Africa and the UK.
+I am a data professional living in Sheffield, UK - originally from Guinea in West Africa.I have a background in developing and implementing data-driven decisions frameworks in a variety of industies including telecommunications, non-profit, supply chain & logistics across Africa and the UK.

 Currently, I am providing analytics and consultantcy capabilities as part of the analytics solutions and training delivery team at JQ Data focused on the charity and higher education sectors.
 Outside of work, I enjoy spending time with my family and exploring nature.